JacquesIversen/pp5-react/README.md

   - Alert messages when users are creating/making critical actions
   - Readme
   - Test-cases
+  - Provide feed with realistic userissues, comments and likes:

 - Should Have:

   - Solved/NotSolved: Issue owner can mark the issue as solved, and hence drop the importance of the issue.
   - Infinite scroll.
+  - Interactiveness: Give the user an impression of an avtive (living site)

 - Could Have: